 As the coronavirus pandemic sends governments reeling across the world, the CCP looks set to emerge strengthened from this crisis, proving once again its exceptional resilience, says Thomas des Garets Geddes.
-This article is part 2 of a MERICS blog series on China's corona struggle.

 Just a few weeks ago, China watchers, human rights champions and defenders of the free world were tingling with excitement – this was it, Covid-19 was going to be China’s Chernobyl moment.
 They were sure of it.
 Their WeChat accounts were teeming with outraged messages directed against the CCP.
 The Chinese were at last losing faith in the Party.
 This was the turning point they had all been waiting for… Alas!
 Fast-forward to today and the CCP looks set to emerge strengthened from this crisis.
 It appears to have proved them all wrong once again.